LEAGUE SETUP:

 A NOTE ABOUT ABANDONED/VACANT TEAMS: Not all of these teams are bad.
 In these leagues, more frequently than not, teams are vacant prior to the next season due to team owner financial issues or time constraints causing them to give up their teams.
 With a small number of keepers, turning these teams into winners are manageable in the first season.

-Draft Preferences: During preseason trading, each team owner will be contacted to find out their availability for the upcoming draft.
+Draft Preferences: During preseason trading, each team owner will be emailed a webpage form to fill out to provide their availability for the upcoming draft.
 Once all feedback has been received, a draft date and time will be chosen based on the best available date/time from that information.
 This date will be announced to the league as well as the other important preseason dates (preseason trading end date, keepers due date) for your league.
-NOTE: It's not guaranteed, but I will do my best to choose a draft day that everyone can be present for.
+NOTE: It's not guaranteed, but the commish will do his best to choose a draft day that everyone can be present for.

 On your leagues scheduled draft date and time: Drafting will begin.

 NOTE: You do not have to remember all these dates.
 This is just an overview of how things work.
-More specific dates will be provided as this process moves along.
+More specific dates will be provided as we move step by step through the preseason.

 DRAFTING PROCEDURE: